kyma-incubator/compass/docs/compass/04-01-installation.md

     EOF
     ```

-    > **NOTE:** If you installed Kyma on a cluster with custom domain, remember to apply global overrides to the `compass-installer` namespace as well.
-You can do it with the following command:
+    > **NOTE:** If you installed Kyma on a cluster with a custom domain, remember to apply global overrides to the `compass-installer` Namespace as well.
+To do that, run this command:

     ```bash
-    kubectl get configmap -n kyma-installer {override-name} -oyaml --export | kubectl apply -n compass-installer -f -
+    kubectl get configmap -n kyma-installer {OVERRIDE_NAME} -oyaml --export | kubectl apply -n compass-installer -f -
     ```

 1. Install Compass. ​There are three possible installation options: